Texas Longhorns men's basketball

 The Texas Longhorns men's basketball team represents the University of Texas at Austin in NCAA Division I intercollegiate men's basketball competition.
 The Longhorns competed in the Big 12 Conference through the 2023–24 season and moved to the Southeastern Conference (SEC) on July 1, 2024.

 The University of Texas began varsity intercollegiate competition in men's basketball in 1906.
-The Longhorns rank 15th in total victories among all NCAA Division I college basketball programs and 23rd in all-time win percentage among programs with at least 60 years in Division I, with an all-time win–loss record of 1,920–1,158.
+The Longhorns rank 15th in total victories among all NCAA Division I college basketball programs and 23rd in all-time win percentage among programs with at least 60 years in Division I, with an all-time win–loss record of 1,936–1,170.
 Among Southeastern Conference men's basketball programs, Texas is second only to Kentucky in all-time wins and trails only Kentucky and Arkansas in all-time win percentage.

-As of the end of the 2024–25 season, the Longhorns have won 29 total conference championships in men's basketball and have made 39 total appearances in the NCAA tournament (ninth-most appearances all time, with a 40–42 overall record), reaching the NCAA Final Four three times (1943, 1947, 2003) and the NCAA regional finals (Elite Eight) eight times.
-As of the end of the 2024–25 season, Texas ranks fourth among all Division I men's basketball programs for total NCAA Tournament games won without having won the national championship (40), tied with Kansas State and Notre Dame, and trailing Oklahoma (43), Illinois (46), and Purdue (51).
+As of the end of the 2025–26 season, the Longhorns have won 29 total conference championships in men's basketball and have made 40 total appearances in the NCAA tournament (ninth-most appearances all time, with a 43–43 overall record), reaching the NCAA Final Four three times (1943, 1947, 2003) and the NCAA regional finals (Elite Eight) eight times.
+As of the end of the 2024–25 season, Texas ranks fifth among all Division I men's basketball programs for total NCAA Tournament games won without having won the national championship (40), tied with Kansas State and Notre Dame, and trailing Oklahoma (43), Illinois (46), Houston (47) and Purdue (51).